telerik/report-server-docs/implementer-guide/configuration/security.md

 ### When Upgrading a Report Server Instance

-When upgrading an existing Report Server instance to 2024 Q4 (10.3.24.1112) or newer, the admin user of the Report Server may choose whether to encrypt the Storage (recommended) or keep up with the unencrypted Storage (not recommended).
-Once encrypted, the Storage cannot be reverted to its unencrypted state.
+When upgrading an existing Report Server instance to 2024 Q4 (10.3.24.1112) or newer, the admin user of the Report Server may choose to encrypt the Storage using the strengthened encryption algorithm (recommended).

-If the Report Server administrator decides to preserve the Storage unencrypted, when the admin user is logged in to the Report Server, it will show the following notification reminding to encrypt the Storage at the top of each [Report Server Manager]({%slug search%}) View:
+If the enhanced encryption is not applied, the following notification will be shown every time a user with administrative rights is logged into the [Report Server Manager]({%slug search%}):

 ![The message reminding the administrator to enable encryption in the Report Server.](../../images/report-server-images/security-enable-encryption-message.png)